IG Day Canada – June 1st, 11th Anniversary

 i2i Intergenerational Society is a volunteer not-for-profit organization.
 We do not provide programmes.
 We exist only to support you in getting the word out, and to encourage and assist others in pursuing respectful and purposeful Intergenerational Connecting.
 A decade of practice with Meadows School Project 2000-10 (intergenerational.ca) is the research that informs our purpose. i2i is a support hub and acts as a Canadian platform for sharing promising intergenerational practice in Canada.

 IG Day was initiated in 2010 by i2i and 5 Public Health Agency of Canada (PHAC) funded student groups from Newfoundland, Quebec, Ontario, Manitoba and British Columbia.
 To date, 12 provinces and territories and over 100 cities have officially recognized the day with 3 provinces (ON, MB, NB) and the Toronto District School Board proclaiming it by law, in-perpetuity.
 Every little push will help us all make intergenerational connecting …‘just the way that we do things’ in Canada.

 How to Celebrate the Day

-2020 marks the 10th Anniversary of Intergenerational Day in Canada!
+2021marks the 11th Anniversary of Intergenerational Day in Canada!
 Now more than ever, we need ways to connect.
 We need to celebrate.
 Just because we can’t be together, doesn’t mean we can’t be connected.

 Calling Canadians of all generations – Please help us build a virtual national quilt!